-15.1 The University is not responsible for the loss, theft, or damage to any personal property owned, operated, or possessed by the Student, guest(s), parents, or family members which may be held, located, or stored in any residence unit or anywhere else on University-owned or leased property.
-The Student understands and expressly agrees to accept all risks of such losses or damages and is urged at all times to seek appropriate insurance coverage through family homeowner's insurance or other means.
+15.1 The University is not responsible for the loss, theft or damage to any personal property owned, operated, or possessed by the Student, guest(s), parents, or family members which may be held, located, or stored in any residence unit or anywhere else on University-owned or leased property.
+The Student understands and expressly agrees to accept all the risks of such losses or damages and is urged at all times to seek appropriate insurance coverage through family homeowner’s insurance or other means.

-15.2 The Student does hereby agree to assume all risks associated with the occupancy of a residence unit and does hereby, for himself/herself, his/her heirs and personal representatives, agree to hold harmless, indemnity, release and forever discharge the University and any and all of its officers, agents and employees from any and all claims demands, actions, causes of actions, on account of loss or damage to personal property, or personal injury, including death, which may result from causes beyond the control and without the negligence of the University, its officers, agents, or employees during the term of this Agreement.
+15.2 The Student does hereby agree to assume all risks associated with the occupancy of a residence unit and does hereby, for himself/herself, his/her heirs and personal representatives, agree to hold harmless, indemnify, release and forever discharge the University and any and all of its officers, agents and employees from any and all claims, demands, actions, causes of actions, on account of loss or damage to personal property, or personal injury, including death, which may result from causes beyond the control and without the negligence of the University, its officers, agents, or employees during the term of this Agreement.

 16.2 The failure of the University to exercise any of its rights under this Agreement for a breach thereof shall not be deemed to be a waiver of such rights, nor shall the same be deemed to be a waiver of any subsequent breach, either of the same provision or otherwise.
-All remedies, rights, undertakings, obligations, and agreements contained in this Agreement shall be cumulative and shall not be in limitation of any other right, remedy, undertaking, obligation or agreement of either party.
+All remedies, rights, undertakings obligations, and agreements contained in this Agreement shall be cumulative and shall not be in limitation of any other right, remedy, undertaking, obligation or agreement of either party.

 16.3 This Agreement shall be binding upon the signatories and inure to the benefit of the heirs, personal representatives, and permitted assigns of the Student and the successor and assigns of the University.

-16.4 If any provision of this Agreement, as applied to either party or to any circumstances, shall be adjudged by any court to be void or unenforceable, the same shall in no way affect any other provision of this Agreement or the validity or enforceability of this Agreement.
+16.4 If any provision of this Agreement, as applied to either party or to any circumstances, shall be adjudged by any court to be void or unenforceable, the same shall in no way affect any other provision of this Agreement or the validity or enforceability of this agreement.

-16.5 If there is any conflict between the terms of this Agree-ment and the aforementioned documents that are incorporated herein by reference, the terms of this Agreement are controlling.
+16.5 If there is any conflict between the terms of this Agreement and the aforementioned documents that are incorporated herein by reference, the terms of this Agreement are controlling.

 16.6 Article headings are for convenience only and shall in no way affect the interpretation of the Agreement or any articles in this Agreement.